drasis/cpp_maze_generation/README.md

 ### USAGE

 I wrote this program for myself as the end-user, but I'm including usage instructions in case someone else finds part/all of it useful.
-I wish I had written more comments.
+I wish I'd written more comments in the code for you.

 To create executable: navigate to `generator-src` and enter `make` (this worked with no warnings or errors using macOS & Fedora, but no guarantees obviously lol).

 The program prints out your maze encoded as a string, where each cell is represented by a hex digit.
 Open the webpage in `maze_renderer`, and paste your maze into the form.
+On the page you can: view your maze, save a png of your maze, and toggle a solution on/off.
 If you want to write your own generator, and just use the renderer, the cells are encoded like this:

 ![](./readme-images/encoding-chart.png)